df15h-moddable/df15h-unreal/mod-kit.md

 The Funcom kit is built from Funcom's modified version of Unreal Engine 4.15.3.
 [3]

-The Funcom kit makes these changes to the standard Unreal IDE [3] ...
+The Funcom kit is a modified version of the standard Unreal IDE [3] ...

 - Adds toolbar button and menu.
 - R/W to anything outside of `/Content/Mods/<active mod name>/` is blocked.